Kenneth Copeland: Donald Trump advisory board

 Copeland sat on the evangelical executive advisory board that Donald Trump assembled during his campaign for the presidency.
-Appointment to the board did not require endorsement of his bid for presidency, and Copeland clarified that he did not endorse Trump at the time.
+Appointment to the board did not require endorsement of his bid for the presidency, and Copeland clarified that he did not endorse Trump at the time.
 Before the 2016 election, Copeland said that Christians who did not vote for Trump would be guilty of murder, referring to the pro-choice stance of Hillary Clinton.
 After a state dinner at the White House that Copeland attended, he stated in an interview that Trump was "led by the Spirit of God", and that his most important legacy as president would be the appointments of conservative judges.

 On November 5, 2022, Copeland spoke at a Donald Trump rally in Latrobe, Pennsylvania, stating that Trump is the only president he has ever seen wear the red, white, and blue in office.
 During the 2024 Southwest Believers' Convention in Fort Worth, Texas, Copeland told the thousands in attendance and online that voting is a sacred trust.
 His involvement in politics as a nationally prominent ministry leader has drawn both praise and criticism.

 On April 16, 2025, Copeland took part in an invitation-only White House Easter Dinner, hosted by the White House Faith Office.
 Other notable leaders at the dinner included Franklin Graham, Jentezen Franklin, Alveda King, Greg Laurie, and Paula White.